Prathamesh-Dev-me/Recipe-Sharing/README.md

 🚧 **Currently in Development**

 This project is actively being developed.
-Expect updates, changes in structure, and new features being added regularly.
+Expect updates, changes in structure, and new features being added.

 ## License